5 Ways to Prepare to Meet Your S.O.’s Parents

-1. Learn the family’s Thanksgiving style.
+1. Learn the family’s dining style.
 Some families have a formal affair where they pull out the fine china, while others have a low-key get-together where they eat dinner while watching football.
 Ask your partner for some insight so you know what to expect (and of course, what to wear).
+You don’t want to be overly dressed up or too casual.

 2. Ask your S.O. for a brief family history.
 If your partner’s Thanksgiving celebration involves extended family, you might want to get a few details on who’s going to be there and if there are any family dynamics you need to know about.
 You wouldn’t want to be the one to ask about an ex-communicated cousin.
 Awkward…

 3. Plan some talking points.
 Since making conversation with a new crew can be tough, have a few talking points in the back of your mind.
-Try brainstorming topics for specific family members (“So, Mr. Andrews, I hear you’re a big Packers fan?”), and topics for a bigger group (“Has anyone seen the new Brad Pitt movie yet?”).
+Try brainstorming topics for specific family members and topics for a bigger group.

 4. Discuss potentially uncomfortable questions with your partner.
 Parents and family members love to ask couples uncomfortable questions—they’re going to want to know when you’re tying the knot, having kids, and buying a house.
 You and your S.O. don’t necessarily need to make these big decisions before the holiday, but it’s a good idea to have a game plan for answering them.
 That way, neither of you will be surprised.